superduper-io/superduper/docs/core_components/models.md

 )
 ```

-## Tranformers
+## Transformers (Hugging-Face)

-Transformers provides a large compendium of pre-trained and pre-defined architectures and pipelines.
+The `transformers` python library provides a large compendium of pre-trained and pre-defined architectures and pipelines.
 Their `transformers.Pipeline` abstraction fits well with the `Model` framework:

 ```python
 from superduperdb.ext.transformers import TransformersModel